 Why Live in Lambert's Point

-Lambert’s Point, one of Norfolk's oldest neighborhoods, is situated between Hampton Boulevard and the Elizabeth River.
-Its proximity to Old Dominion University brings a vibrant atmosphere and attracts younger residents.
-The neighborhood's accessibility is enhanced by its closeness to Ghent, known for boutique shops, coffee houses, and bars.
-Housing in Lambert’s Point includes Colonial Revival, Cape Cod, Craftsman, cottages, and bungalows, typically with large front porches and yard sizes around 5,000 square feet.
-Homes are more affordable compared to nearby waterfront communities, though some properties in Flood Zone AE require flood insurance.
-Schools in the area include Larchmont Elementary, Blair Middle School, and the highly rated Maury High School, which offers a specialized Medical and Health Specialties program.
-Residents enjoy the Elizabeth River Trail, Whitehurst Beach Park, and the Lambert’s Point Micro-farm, as well as the Weyanoke Bird and Wildflower Sanctuary.
+One of Norfolk's oldest neighborhoods, Lambert’s Point sits between Hampton Boulevard and the Elizabeth River.
+Its proximity to Old Dominion University, as well as the lively Ghent neighborhood, creates a vibrant atmosphere and attracts younger residents.
+Lambert’s Point's housing inventory includes Colonial Revival, Cape Cod, Craftsman, cottages, and bungalows.
+Homes generally have large front porches and yard sizes of around 5,000 square feet.
+Homes are, for the most part, more affordable than those in nearby waterfront communities.
+Schools in the area include Larchmont Elementary, Blair Middle School and Maury High School, which offers a specialized Medical and Health Specialties program.
+Residents are close to the Elizabeth River Trail, Whitehurst Beach Park, and Lambert’s Point Micro-farm, as well as the Weyanoke Bird and Wildflower Sanctuary.
 The Lambert’s Point Community Center offers indoor recreational activities.
-Local amenities include grocery stores like Food Lion and The Fresh Market, and dining options such as Sunset Grill.
+Local can pick up groceries at Food Lion and The Fresh Market, or enjoy one of the many popular local restaurants, like Sunset Grill.
 The Railyard at Lambert’s Point is a historic building turned shopping center.
-Annual events like the Norfolk Harborfest, Norfolk Waterfront Jazz Festival, and Bayou Bon Vivant celebrate the community's culture.
-Public transit options are available in downtown Norfolk, with Norfolk International Airport 8 miles away and Sentara Norfolk General Hospital 2 miles away.
+Annual events like the Norfolk Harborfest, Norfolk Waterfront Jazz Festival, and Bayou Bon Vivant celebrate local culture.
+Public transit options are available and connect the neighborhood to downtown Norfolk.
+Norfolk International Airport is 8 miles away, and Sentara Norfolk General Hospital is 2 miles away.

 Frequently Asked Questions